Letter g, Mastering Sound and Shape

 Less letter confusion with b and d reversal problems solved.

-The colorful bird points out the all-important vowel sounds.
+The colorful bird points out the all-important vowel sounds and helps lead the pirates to a second discovery “the vowels are a treasure.”

 Four books in one.
 The complete lowercase letter handwriting storybook collection.